 Great leaders must be decisive.
 Without this quality, leaders can quickly lose credibility, respect, and trust.
 Nevertheless, making the right choices often come with an enormous amount of pressure.
 Harvard Business Review reports “one of the four things that set successful CEOs apart is the ability to make decisions with speed and conviction.”
-The stress of decision making can cause some to freeze in fear.
+Being the decision maker can cause some to freeze in fear.
 Easily avoid this misstep by having a decision making process in place at all times.
-This article provides a simple, five-step strategy for making efficient and effective decisions.
+This article provides a simple, five-step strategy for building efficient and effective decision making model.

 Step 1 – Start With a Humble Mindset